inas-argumentation/inas-argumentation.github.io/index.md

 The project collaborates closely with other initiatives that work on mapping and organizing scientific knowledge, such as the [hi-knowlegde](https://hi-knowledge.org/) project.

 Our interdisciplinary team brings together people from Natural Language Processing, Biology, Semantic Web and Knowledge Representation.
+This is us:

 <img style="margin-left: auto; margin-right: auto; width: 80%" src="assets/theteam.jpg">